ga-chicago/wdi-7/02_front_end/object.md

 the electric gutiars and print them to the console.

-2. Add a property to the instruments object, that includes a list of your favourtie singers.
+2. Add a property to the instruments object, that includes a list of your favourite singers.

 ---